Gal-Gilor/In_Zeus_We_Trust/README.md

 ### Random Forest

-With default hyperparameters, Random Forest performed poorly on two out of the three metrics I focused on (recall = 45.15%, accuracy = 53.88%, and F1 = 49.28).
+With default hyperparameters, Random Forest performed under the baseline two out of the three metrics I focused on (recall = 45.15%, accuracy = 53.88%, and F1 = 49.28).
 However, after optimizing the hyperparameters using random search (max_depth = 8, max_features = 8, min_samples_leaf = 9, min_samples_split = 579), recall, accuracy, and the F1 score increased to 54%, 52.97%, and 53.55% respectively.

 <img src=Images/opt_forest_importances.png alt="The most impactful features" width="350"/>